North Allegheny Senior High School

 North Allegheny Senior High School (NASH) is a suburban high school in the North Allegheny School District and is located in Wexford, Pennsylvania, a northern suburb of Pittsburgh, Pennsylvania.
 The current building was built in 1974.
+The feeder school is North Allegheny Intermediate High School which provides grades 9th and 10th.

+As of the 2023–24 school year, the school had an enrollment of 2,697 students and 187.3 classroom teachers (on an FTE basis) in grades 9–12, for a student–teacher ratio of 14.4:1.
+There were 270 students (10.0% of enrollment) eligible for free lunch and 13 (0.5% of students) eligible for reduced-cost lunch.
 In 2013, enrollment was 1,277 pupils in grades 11th and 12th, with 3% of pupils from a low income home.
 In 2013, North Allegheny Senior High School employed 98 teachers.
-The feeder school is North Allegheny Intermediate High School which provides grades 9th and 10th.

-According to the National Center for Education Statistics, in 2010, North Allegheny Senior High School reported an enrollment of 1,314 pupils in grades 11th and 12th.
-The school employed 98 teachers, yielding a student–teacher ratio of 13:1.

-Former principal Dr. Lawrence Butterini was recognized by the Pennsylvania Association of Elementary and Secondary School Principals as the Pennsylvania High School Principal of the Year in 2006.
-Butterini was NASH principal and a figurehead of the school until his retirement following the 2009-2010 school year.
+Former principal Lawrence Butterini was recognized by the Pennsylvania Association of Elementary and Secondary School Principals as the Pennsylvania High School Principal of the Year in 2006.
+Butterini was NASH principal and a figurehead of the school until his retirement following the 2009–2010 school year.

 North Allegheny Senior High school students may choose to attend A W Beattie Career Center for training in the trades.
 The Allegheny Intermediate Unit IU3 provides the school with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.

 Extracurriculars

-The district offers a wide variety of clubs, activities and an extensive sports program.
+The district offers a variety of clubs, activities and a large sports program.
 North Allegheny Senior High School won the MSA Cup, a local scholastic trophy similar to the Director's Cup, every year the honor has been awarded.
-It is also home to AFJROTC unit PA-022.
+It is also home to Air Force Junior Reserve Officer Training Corps unit PA-022.

 In December 2010 and 2012 the football team won PIAA and WPIAL Class AAAA football state titles, claiming the state in two out of three years.